We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 Again, I haven’t tried Hulu Live TV myself so I’m not recommending this part of the platform.
 But if you want to cut out cable and can’t give up sports or live news, it’s an enticing option.

 The Basic Hulu Plan Kind of Sucks

-The first major complaint users have against Hulu—and I agree with those people wholeheartedly—is that they got rid of their free streaming plan back in 2016.
+The first major complaint users have against Hulu—and I agree with those people wholeheartedly—is that Hulu got rid of its free streaming plan back in 2016.

 The second major complaint is that Hulu’s Basic plan ($6/month) shows ads when you’re watching TV shows.
 These ads show at the start, and then again during the show’s natural ad breaks.
 (Ads do not show in the middle of movies or kids’ shows.)

 I used to watch Hulu with ads.
 And to be honest?
 I don’t think the ads themselves are that bad—but they’re so repetitive and so frequent that they eventually made me want to gouge my eyes out.

 If each ad only showed once per episode, it’d be bearable.
 But no. It’s the same set of ads that play break after break after break after break after break.
 “Grating” just doesn’t describe it.